 Werner has a long-term special relationship with Mission ONE’s partner in the Middle East—where Arab nationals are building a network of house churches through holistic ministry among various Muslim peoples.
 Werner’s experiences there have led him into a passionate pursuit of understanding the pivotal cultural value of honor and shame in Scripture and the cultures of the Majority World.

-His book is THE GLOBAL GOSPEL: Achieving Missional Impact in Our Multicultural World.
+Werner’s book is THE GLOBAL GOSPEL: Achieving Missional Impact in Our Multicultural World.
 The singular issue which this book addresses may be defined by posing this question: How can the honor/shame dynamics common to the Bible and many Majority World societies be used to contextualize the gospel of Christ in order to make it more widely understood and accepted?
 Werner’s journey for The Global Gospel began in 2009 in Lebanon.
 Since then, he has been reading, researching, training, and developing resources about honor/shame for the missions community (resources available on his blog website).
 His writing project for The Global Gospel began in earnest in February 2013.

 Making the complex simple